A walk around the exterior of the Kirk

 The South Door

 Continue your walk around the church and pass the south wall of the choir, with the South Door.
-This door permits disabled access to the church by wheel-chairs.
+This door is a step free access into the Kirk

 From the east end of the church, step back into Baxters Lane, and view the choir, tower and steeple.
 They are the earliest parts of the existing church, and were completed between 1448 and 1511.
 The original copper roof of the choir survives.